-For projects that involve "twinning" of 9% LIHTC and MBP/4% LIHTC, which refers to multiple projects which, pursuant to a common plan of development, are part of a larger development located on the same, contiguous, or proximate sites as defined in Section 3.9.9, include an overall total of at least 120 units, and demonstrate a need for at least \$5 million of MBP financing, the Income Targeting score for the 9% LIHTC project will be calculated taking into account only the income targeting for the units associated with the 9% LIHTC project.
+For projects that involve "twinning" of 9% LIHTC and MBP/4% LIHTC, as defined in Section 3.9.9, the Income Targeting score for the 9% LIHTC project will be calculated taking into account only the income targeting for the units associated with the 9% LIHTC project.
 Since the units in the MBP/4% LIHTC project are considered a separate project, these units will be excluded in the Income Targeting scoring calculation for the 9% LIHTC project.
 DHCD will determine whether an assemblage of sites is "proximate" based on whether they can be developed in a single construction period and would constitute a single site except for street or other public divisions.
 To calculate the Income Targeting score for the 9% LIHTC project, applicants should provide a separate CDA Form 202 that includes only the project information for the 9% LIHTC project on a stand-alone basis.